 Emissions testing in Louisiana is overseen by the Department of Public Safety (DPS) and the Office of State Police, Transportation and Environmental Safety, with assistance from the Louisiana Department of Environmental Quality (LDEQ).
-Not all vehicles are required to undergo emissions checks, but all vehicles must complete an annual safety inspection.
+Not all vehicles are required to undergo emissions checks, but all vehicles must complete an annual safety inspection before registration renewal.
 Furthermore, vehicle owners must perform a safety and emissions test once per year if they live in the five-parish ozone non-attainment region of Baton Rouge.

 After drivers complete an inspection on their vehicle and obtain a smog certification, they receive a windshield sticker which shows that the vehicle meets local emissions requirements.
 Failure to perform a vehicle check before or on the test due date often results in citations from local law enforcement officials.
 To learn more about emissions checks and to find a nearby emissions testing center, review the sections below.

 Louisiana Emissions and Smog Check Requirements